 I enjoy the way Eva has set up her class.
 Each week, we have two webinars and after each lesson, we have a hands-on assignment.
 So I’ve been practicing my photog skillz in a way I’ve never done before and it’s putting some serious pip in my step.
 Like a new lady, wearing a new dress, with a new flavor of chapstick.
 And probably proper hygiene.
 With nail polish.

 Check out the f/stop on this sultry sight for sore eyes!
 UGH!
 So pretty (excuse me while I stroke my own ego).

 Because I LOVE killing two birds with one stone, I did so with assignment #1.
-I was inspired by Andrea’s Mediterranean Cauliflower Couscous with Roasted Chickpeas and had been meaning to do cauliflower in the raw for quite some time.
+I was inspired by Andrea’s Cauliflower Couscous with Lentils and Turmeric-Tahini Dressing and had been meaning to do cauliflower in the raw for quite some time.
 So I whipped up this recipe and used it as my subject for my assignment.

 This raw cauliflower couscous…I had no idea what to name it.
 Power Couscous Bamboozle.
 Superfood Cauliflower Jamborooski.
 Bad Mama Jama Cruciferous Vegetable Bowl.
 I’m real creative.
 So I ended up naming it something blasé, yet relevant, so that I would get SEO bonus points for really buzz-wording it out.
 Anyhoo, there’s a lot going on in this bowl.
 You should investigate it.

 In case you’re confused about the difference between cauliflower rice and cauliflower couscous, there really isn’t any.
 Except, the “couscous” recipes seem to be left raw, and the “rice” recipes are cooked.
 You make all the same movements for this recipe as you would for cauliflower rice, except you skip the cooking.
 Easy peasy.